secure-software-engineering/achilles-benchmark-depscanners/README.md

 The folder `detection` contains 2505 test fixtures to measure the performance of open-source vulnerability scanner for detecting the inclusion of known vulnerable dependencies.
 The test fixtures are in the form of json files following the naming scheme: `<CVE>_<GAV>.json.`.

-The test fixtures contain true and false positive warnings raised by the tools Vulas and OWASP Dependency-Check
+The test fixtures contain true and false positive warnings raised by the tools [Eclipse Steady](https://github.com/eclipse/steady), [OWASP Dependency-Check](https://github.com/jeremylong/DependencyCheck), and a commercial open-source dependency vulnerability scanner.